Na-ir/gkgud-blog/content/en/posts/best-dishwasher-in-india.md

 *   **intensive 70C -** for heavily soiled crockery (like Kadhai) provides superior and hygienic cleaning using powerful water jets and high temperature | Normal - for normally soiled loads.

-*   **ECO -** a special program for saving water and electricity.
+*   **ECO**-a special program for saving water and electricity.

-*   **Clean & shine-** Provides superior washing and drying of lightly soiled crockery and glassware Glassware is for lightly soiled crockery and glasses.
+*   **Clean & shine**- Provides superior washing and drying of lightly soiled crockery and glassware Glassware is for lightly soiled crockery and glasses.

-*   **Clean & shine -** will provide superior washing and drying.
+*   **Clean & shine**- will provide superior washing and drying.
 It is suitable for lightly soiled crockery and glassware.
 Mini 30 unique program gives a quick wash for very lightly soiled loads that do not need drying.

-*   **Dishwasher detergent -** Always use Dishwasher detergent, salt, and rinse aid for the proper functioning of the dishwasher.
+*   **Dishwasher detergent**- Always use Dishwasher detergent, salt, and rinse aid for the proper functioning of the dishwasher.
 Using normal detergent will lead to malfunctioning of the dishwasher.

 #### **Pros and Cons Table**